Impress your guests by making this stunning golden Risotto Zafferano. It’s creamy, beautiful to look at, and has less than 10 ingredients!

 Saute until the onions become lightly browned.
 You do not want to cook the onions until they are too brown.
 You just want to cook them until they are soft.

-Step 4 - Add 125 ml (½ cup) of chicken stock at a time to the rice mixture.
-Gently stir the rice through the mixture constantly until almost all of the liquid has absorbed.
+Step Four: Add 125 ml (½ cup) of chicken stock to the rice mixture.

+Gently stir the rice through the mixture until almost all of the liquid has absorbed.
 Repeat until all the stock has been used up.

+Step Five: Once all the stock has been used, remove the pan from the heat.
 Add the parmesan cheese and remaining 1 tablespoon of butter to the mixture.
 Stir gently through until completely dissolved.

 Tips for Success